 However, color probes have two major problems.
 The first being they are complex devices to get working.
 They don't just spit out R,G,B values in a nice formatted asynchronous serial transmitted string; That data has to be derived using complex signal processing.

-The second problem is that a color sensor has no housing.
+The second problem is that a color probe has no housing.
 You can't simply use it in the field without it somehow being protected, yet still be able to receive unobstructed light.
-Simply having a color sensor exposed to the moisture in the air will make it unreliable.
+Simply having a color probe exposed to the moisture in the air will make it unreliable.

 Although it wasn't easy to do, the Atlas Scientific ENV-RGB provides the embedded systems engineer with both formatted data and a rugged housing, enabling color detection in virtually any environment.